-Do you need the Alexa app in order to use the Amazon Echo (4th Gen)?
+Do you need the Alexa app to use the Amazon Echo (4th gen)?

 Even with the standard Echo’s advantages, there are still plenty of reasons to get the Echo Dot, namely price.
 It’s less than half the cost of the Amazon Echo, which is super appealing to budget buyers.
 What’s more, there’s an Echo Dot with an LED display that operates as a clock.
 You have to pay a bit extra for this, but it’s still much cheaper than the Echo.
 Both the Amazon Echo and Echo Dot can be mounted onto a wall to save precious countertop space.

 If you want a smart speaker with a good bass response and a unique design, the Amazon Echo (4th gen) is a great value pick.
 This speaker is compatible with nearly any smart device you have laying around the house, and is the perfect gift for someone already entrenched in the Amazon ecosystem.

 Although the 4th gen Amazon Echo is relatively affordable, it’s important to remember that all smart devices have a cost beyond the sticker price.
 It’s easy to get roped in by a flashy new design, and modern conveniences, but if you’re vigilant about protecting your data and general privacy, this speaker isn’t for you.
 Even if nothing nefarious comes from getting a smart speaker, the possible anxiety it induces just isn’t worth it.
 Instead, you’re better off with a simple BLUetooth speaker.